-Different departments within Bank of America support a range of technical options, but the combination of PGP for file encryption and secure FTP for file transfer is one of the combinations most broadly supported by Bank of America.
+Different departments within Bank of America support a range of technical options, but the combination of PGP for file encryption and SFTP for file transfer is one of the combinations most broadly supported by Bank of America.
 We have used PGP and secure FTP in our example below.

 All Diplomat Managed File Transfer products allow you to automate jobs that use PGP for file encryption/decryption and secure FTP for file transfer.
-The following example is based on our entry-level product Diplomat MFT Basic Edition.
-If you need more features, like email notifications when files are sent or the ability to execute encryption and file transfer jobs from a command line request, you can get a recommendation of which Diplomat MFT Edition fits your needs.
+For important financial transactions like these, a minimum of Diplomat MFT Standard Edition is required.
+If you need greater capabilities for a broader, more strategic investment, like more extensive integrations, visibility and database-driven auditing, endpoint management, multiple administrators, and much more, then the Enterprise Edition would be more appropriate.
+Of course, you can always get a recommendation for which Diplomat MFT Edition fits your needs.

 Step 1: Receive technical information from Bank of America

 Bank of America creates and sends its clients the following information needed to encrypt and transfer files.

 Hostname / IP Address: Location of the secure FTP server managed by Bank of America.